Blog /

 Maria: thursday is bad for me, can I do friday morning?

-VisitConfirmed: I have openings with Dr. Patel on Friday: 9:30 AM, 10:15 AM, or 11:00 AM.
+Riverside Cardiology: I have openings with Dr. Patel on Friday: 9:30 AM, 10:15 AM, or 11:00 AM.
 Which works?

 Maria: 10:15

-Behind the scenes, the original Appointment flipped to cancelled,
+Behind the scenes, Maria's Appointment moved to Friday at 10:15 AM

-Step 1 — Sign up for VisitConfirmed and grab your API key
+Step 1: Sign up for VisitConfirmed and grab your API key

 Once you are signed in, the dashboard's first screen is Connect Medplum.
 You see your VisitConfirmed API key and the connection command on this screen.
 Keep the key handy.

-Step 2 — Run the connection command
+Step 2: Run the connection command

 In your terminal: